sel4devkit/sel4devkit-manual/src/src/introduction/main.md

 performance.

-The development of the seL4 Microkernel is overseen by the [seL4 Foundation](https://sel4.systems/Foundation/), operating as project under The [Linux Foundation](https://www.linuxfoundation.org/).
+The development of the seL4 Microkernel is overseen by the [seL4 Foundation](https://sel4.systems/Foundation/), operating as a project under The [Linux Foundation](https://www.linuxfoundation.org/).
 The entirety of the seL4 Microkernel, and its associated components, are made available as Open Source, on Git Hub ([seL4 Microkernel and associated components](https://github.com/seL4)).

 In common with all Microkernels, the seL4 Microkernel provides a minimum set